EverythingerTruten/youtube-dl-simple-batch-download/README.md

-# youtube-dl-simple-batch-download
+# youtube-dl-simple-interface
-This code will download all youtube videos from urls in a txt file to the default youtube dl directory (and also notify you on discord)
+This code will download all youtube videos from urls in a txt file or a single url to the default youtube dl directory (and can also notify you on discord when finished)

 If you do not have youtube-dl installed follow this tutorial: https://www.reddit.com/r/youtubedl/comments/qzqzaz/comment/hlon6k5/